 - Do the same with the top layer of the top left corner.
 Make a small crease and unfold.

-Continue to Make the Pentagon
+Continue Making the Pentagon

 - Fold the lower right corner diagonally to the left.
 It should reach the middle of the X you made in the previous steps.